Work: The Discobolus

 “Antiquity could say of him that he had multiplied the truth but that, curious as he was above all about bodies, he had not conveyed the state of mind.
 And so, while Myron is the first of the great sculptors of antiquity, he is also the last of the archaic sculptors”, Alessandro della Seta.

-The statue shows a life-sized athlete, about 160 cm tall, who is about to throw a discus.
+The statue shows an athlete who is about to throw a discus.
 The face and torso are leaning forwards; the right arm, with its hand holding the disc, is stretched back and upwards to generate momentum, while the left is curved forwards, with the wrist touching the right knee.
 The knees are bent, the right leg is set slightly ahead of the other and appears to support the weight of the body, while only on the toes of the left foot touch the ground.

 One of the strengths of the work is its harmonious composition: if you slide your fingers from the hands holding the disc down to the heel of the left foot, you will realize that the lines drawn by the various parts of the body draw an arc.